 MSc First Field Trip – London

 The first MSc business field trip was a success!
-All our master students had the opportunity to participate in the first professional Business Field Trip, which is a newly introduced part of the programme and is included in the tuition fee.
+All our master students had the opportunity to participate in the first professional Business Field Trip.
+This has been newly introduced as part of the program, and is covered by the tuition fee.

-The primary objective of our master’s programme is to help students transition from ideas and theory to applied practices.
+The primary objective of our Master’s program is to help students transition from ideas and theory to applied practices.

-The aim of the trip is for them to interact with as many executives, focus on as many business development activities as possible and be exposed to business issues and solutions.
+The aim of the trip is for them to interact with industry executives, focus on as many business development activities as possible and be exposed to business challenges and solutions.

-Taking place in London for 3 days (between 22-25 Jan), our students had the possibility to immerse themselves in the industry and apply the in-class accumulated knowledge, challenge it against top professionals and ask their questions to learn beyond academic resources.
+Our 3-day filed trip in London (between 22-25 Jan), our students had the possibility to immerse themselves in the industry and apply the in-class accumulated knowledge, challenge it against top professionals and ask their questions to learn beyond academic resources.

-The first day began with a walk through the legendary Hyde Park to reach the five stars luxury Mandarin Oriental Hotel, where we were greeted by our very own alumna, Alexandra Badarica, Sales Coordinator, and her executive colleagues.
+The first day began with a walk through the legendary Hyde Park to reach the five-star luxury Mandarin Oriental Hotel, where our students were greeted by our very own alumna, Alexandra Badarica, Sales Coordinator, and her executive colleagues.
 The visit included a Q&A session followed by a hotel tour.

-After a quick coffee break and a change of scenery, we arrived the Hyatt Regency London – The Churchill.
-During the visit we engaged in conversation with the hotel executives and concluded it with a tour of the hotel.
+After a quick coffee break and a change of scenery, our students arrived at the Hyatt Regency London – The Churchill.
+During the visit, they engaged in conversation with the hotel executives and concluded it with a tour of the hotel.

-All of us then enjoyed a free afternoon where they could roam the seemingly endless streets of London.
+All of them then enjoyed a free afternoon where they could roam the seemingly endless streets of London.

-A change of pace greeted the second day with a visit to the London Stock Exchange followed by the now familiar routine of meeting and speaking with executives and touring the InterContinental London – The O2.
+A change of pace greeted the second day, with a visit to the London Stock Exchange, followed by the now familiar routine of meeting and speaking with industry executives and touring the InterContinental London – The O2.

-Another free afternoon saw the trip come to an end as next day’s plane took off and brought us home.
+Another free afternoon saw the trip come to an end, as next day’s plane took off and brought our students home.

-Looking back, the biggest surprise came from the fact that our name preceded us.
-Received by the Heads of Talent in each of the hotels, the recruiters were eager to get to know our MSc students as the interns from our BA programme had made a very good impression on them during their placements.
+Looking back, the biggest surprise came from the fact that American Hotel Academy’s name preceded us.
+Received by the Heads of Talent in all the hotels we visited, the recruiters were also eager to get to know our MSc students, as the interns from our BA program had made a very good impression on them during their placements.

-Thus, the field trip was fun and educational so we can safely declare it a success!
-Building on this we look forward to organise the one for next year and for many years to come!
+The field trip was a lot of fun and educationally rewarding, so we can safely declare it a success!
+Building on this, we look forward to organising the next ones!

 We thank for their hospitality: